jasonrichdarmawan/ProtocolExample/README.md

 1. Consider how others use your code.
 Every function should have actionable result.
 2. 1 file per Component and not 1 file per Screen.
 1 file should only do/provide a specific thing.
 3. Guarantee your work to be bug free.
 Others expect your code to work in order for their code to work properly.
 4. Follow the SOLID principle.
+Make sure dependency can be injected from outside / constructor i.e. from `init`.
 5. Violate the DRY principle if necessary.

 # Contents